ThisIsAiran/webpage/README.md

-hello,Gayes This is front web page made by using html and java script. and it gives us inspiring knowladge about presidents of india.
+hello,Gayes This is front web page made by using html and css. and it gives us inspiring knowladge about presidents of india.